 Instead of diet pills, can we actually use walnuts for weight loss?
-It may sound farfetched, but it’s an exciting technique being developed at Harvard and Beth Israel Deaconess Medical Center.
-Inspired by earlier research that found dieters were far less hungry when their menus included walnuts, a team led by Christos Mantzoros, M.D., Ph.D., used MRI testing to help figure out why.
+It may sound far-fetched, but it’s an exciting technique being developed at Harvard and Beth Israel Deaconess Medical Center.
+Inspired by earlier research that found dieters were far less hungry when their menus included walnuts, a team led by Christos Mantzoros, MD, PhD, used MRI testing to help figure out why.

-The result: On days when participants sipped walnut smoothies, an area of their brains that suppresses hunger and cravings literally “lit up."
-And when the same test subjects sipped walnut-free smoothies, their appetite-control centers remained dark and inactive.
-"This is a powerful measure.
-We know there’s no ambiguity in terms of study results,” Dr. Mantzoros says.
+The result: On days when participants sipped walnut smoothies, an area of their brains that suppresses hunger and cravings literally lit up.
+When the same test subjects sipped walnut-free smoothies, their appetite-control centers remained dark and inactive.
+"This is a powerful measure," Dr. Mantzoros says.
+"We know there’s no ambiguity in terms of study results."
 Ultimately, he and his team hope to use their findings "to develop new medications to make it easier for people to keep weight down."

-While that will require more studies and many years, experts encourage us to take advantage of walnuts’ amazing appetite control power right now.
-In fact, Extreme Transformation author Chris Powell — who routinely helps folks lose 200 pounds or more — has created a walnut-based strategy that’s already working wonders.
+While that will require more studies and many years, experts encourage us to take advantage of walnuts’ amazing appetite-control power right now.
+In fact, Extreme Transformation (Amazon, $9.80) author Chris Powell — who routinely helps folks lose 200 pounds or more — has created a walnut-based strategy that’s already working wonders.
 “It’s one of the most powerful 'body hacks' to conquer cravings and overeating — not only during the holidays but forever,” he promises Woman’s World.
 Readers back him up.
 Powell’s walnut trick helped them shed up to eight pounds a week without cutting out indulgences.
 By using walnuts for weight loss, how much could you lose?

-Are walnuts good for weight loss?What you eat: Before any two meals daily, enjoy seven to eight walnut halves.
-Wait 15-30 minutes, drink a glass of water and dig in.
-“After that, just stop eating as you begin to feel full," notes Powell.
+What you eat: Before any two meals daily, enjoy seven to eight walnut halves.
+Wait 15 to 30 minutes, drink a glass of water, and dig in.
+“After that, just stop eating as you begin to feel full," says Powell.

 How walnuts slim: Mantzoros and his team believe future studies will reveal which compounds in walnuts activate appetite-control areas of the brain.
 For now, Harvard research has already shown that walnuts influence our body chemistry in a way that slashes overall hunger in as little as three days.
 There’s also separate evidence that the omega-3 fatty acids in walnuts may prompt our bodies to burn fat faster.